094459/blog/content/newsletter/aws-open-source-news-and-updates-119.md

 The articles and projects shared in this newsletter are only possible thanks to the many contributors in open source.
 I would like to shout out and thank those folks who really do power open source and enable us all to learn and build on top of what they have created.

-So thank you to the following open source heroes: Adam Bien, Lerna Ekmekcioglu, Jack Iu, Arun Km, Rohit Bhosale, Abhishek Ray, Jeremy Cowan, Akshit Khanna, Arun Thangaraj, Chaitanya Varma Mudundi, Sekar Srinivasan and Christian Bonzelet
+So thank you to the following open source heroes: David Tippett, Steven Hillon, Adam Bien, Lerna Ekmekcioglu, Jack Iu, Arun Km, Rohit Bhosale, Abhishek Ray, Jeremy Cowan, Akshit Khanna, Arun Thangaraj, Chaitanya Varma Mudundi, Sekar Srinivasan and Christian Bonzelet

 ### Latest open source projects